UBC-MDS/tech_salary_predictor_canada_us/README.md

 #### 2. Without using Docker

+Note: You need tech_salary_pred_env.yaml file to do the following steps for this option.

 To replicate the analysis, clone this GitHub repository, install the dependencies listed below, and run the following command at the command line/terminal from the root directory of this project: